hikchoi/cerebrarium/vault/ext.art-and-fear.chapter-3.md

 - Talent is about _what comes easily_, and you will reach a point where things don't come easily.
 - Pondering about how much talent you have is the most wasteful thing you could do in art.
 It is also the most common sentiment artists have.
 - Talent _may_ give someone a head start, but without direction or goal it is meaningless.
-- Those who rely on talen will peak quickly and fade quicker.
+- Those who rely on talent will peak quickly and fade quicker.

 - Mozart improved his work by working.
 - Artist get better by improving their skills / learning new ones